RRTogunov/MSPaintComputer/README.md

 What started as a joke about the worst way to do statistics, turned into an cognitive itch, and side hobby.

-I desigend a full set of logic gates that function natively within MS Paint using only the eye-dropper and the bucket/fill tools.
+I designed a full set of logic gates that function natively within MS Paint using only the eye-dropper and the bucket/fill tools.
 These were combined to make an 8-bit ripple-carry adder as well as an 8-bit adder/subtractor circuit.

 ## Anatomy of a Logic Gate